lsarjanovic/The-Keyboard/README.md

       java --module-path path_to_javafx_/lib_library --add-modules javafx.controls TheKeyboard

 during code testing, and writing.
-Compiling TheKeyboard.java compiles all .java folders, for it is the highest file in .java file hierarchy of the project.
+Compiling TheKeyboard.java compiles all .java folders, because it is the highest file in .java file hierarchy of the project.

-      The module-info.java is not compiled, but is not necessary to run the project outside of .jar file, which is why it is present in .jar file but not in project src file (which will be in TheKeyboard_project folder).
+The module-info.java is not compiled, but is not necessary to run the project outside of .jar file, which is why it is present in .jar file but not in project **src** file (_theKeyboard/src_ folder).
       At this time, a .jar file is placed which can be run by command

       java --module-path path_to_javafx_/lib_library add-modules javafx.controls -jar theKeyboard.jar